Alexei Popyrin vs. Sebastian Korda: Prediction and Match Betting Odds | The Astana Open

 Alexei Popyrin vs. Sebastian Korda Trends and Insights

-- Korda is coming off a 5-7, 4-6 loss at the hands of No. 15-ranked Karen Khachanov in the semifinals at the Zhuhai Championships.
+- In his last match on September 25, 2023, Korda came up short 5-7, 4-6 versus Karen Khachanov in the semifinals of the Zhuhai Championships.

 - Popyrin has played 52 matches over the past 12 months across all court types, and 27.8 games per match (25.6 in best-of-three matches).

-- On hard courts, Popyrin has played 25 matches over the past year, totaling 28.4 games per match (25.2 in best-of-three matches) while winning 48.9% of games.
+- Popyrin has played 25 matches on hard courts over the past year, and 28.4 games per match (25.2 in best-of-three matches).

-- In the only match between Popyrin and Korda dating back to 2015, in the 2020 ATP Challenger Eckental, Germany Men Singles quarterfinals, Korda was victorious 6-4, 6-4.
+- In the one match between Popyrin and Korda dating back to 2015, in the 2020 ATP Challenger Eckental, Germany Men Singles quarterfinals, Korda won 6-4, 6-4.

-- Korda and Popyrin have played two total sets, with Korda claiming two of them and Popyrin zero.
+- In terms of sets, Korda has secured two versus Popyrin (100.0%), while Popyrin has clinched zero.

-- Korda has the edge in 20 total games versus Popyrin, winning 12 of them.
+- Korda and Popyrin have competed in 20 total games, and Korda has won more often, claiming 12 of them.

-- Korda and Popyrin have faced off one time, and they have averaged 20 games and two sets per match.
+- In one match between Popyrin and Korda, they have played 20 games and two sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.